Creating a new Judge

 A

-object is used to run the Python Tutor that gives students a debug interface.
+DebugDataobject is used to run the Python Tutor that gives students a debug interface.
 Currently it is only relevant for Python.
-It consists of:statements
+It consists of:statements, a string containing the extra code to be executed in the Python Tutor, to mimic this testcase.stdin, a string containing the input to be given to the Python Tutor, to mimic this testcase.

 Partial output